-A Dental Crown from Richmond Dental Provides the Comfort of Durability
+A Dental Crown from Richmond Dental Clinic Provides the Comfort of Durability

-Although the best news about a dental crown is that it can restore your smile, confidence, and health – many patients find an added benefit from a dental crown procedure performed by Richmond Dental.
+Although the best news about a dental crown is that it can restore your smile, confidence, and health – many patients find an added benefit from a dental crown procedure performed by SW Calgary dentist at Richmond Dental Clinic.
 That’s the added benefit of lasting durability!
-You see, dental crowns can last up to 15 years depending on how they’re taken care of.
+You see, dental crowns near you can last up to 15 years depending on how they’re taken care of.
 Some factors that will impact a crown’s lifespan include habits such as teeth grinding, chewing ice, and biting fingernails.

-What You Can Expect After a Dental Crown in Calgary
+What You Can Expect After a Dental Crown in SW Calgary

-One thing that we like to point out to patients of Richmond Dental is that even though you’ve taken steps to restore your smile with dental crowns, SW, Calgary, it doesn’t mean that you’re free from practicing good at-home oral hygiene care.
+One thing that we like to point out to patients of Richmond Dental Clinic is that even though you’ve taken steps to restore your smile with dental crowns in SW Calgary, it doesn’t mean that you’re free from practicing good at-home oral hygiene care.
 We recommend that all patients adhere to the 2:2 rule of brushing their teeth at least twice a day for two minutes each time, along with daily flossing and use of antibacterial mouthwash.
-Also, if it’s been at least six months since your last professional teeth cleaning in Calgary, we recommend that you make an appointment today with Richmond Dental to get back on track.
+Also, if it’s been at least six months since your last professional teeth cleaning in SW Calgary, we recommend that you make an appointment today with Richmond Dental to get back on track.